gofynd/fdk-client-python/documentation/application/CATALOG.md

 ### getCategoryDetailBySlug
-Retrieves category details by slug.
+Get metadata of a category